Is dry food bad for cats? Let’s get our thinking cats on!

 Should I feed my senior cat wet food only?

 When it comes to senior cat food, diets can be complicated.
-Senior cats often experience drops in appetite, but they may benefit from higher caloric and protein intakes to offset the natural loss of muscle fibers that accompanies aging.
+Senior cats often experience a decrease in appetite, but they may benefit from higher caloric and protein intakes to slow down the natural loss of muscle fibers that accompanies aging.
 As your ageing cat enters their golden years, you should consider transitioning to high-quality wet cat food.
 It contains:

 - Plenty of moisture content for stress-free digestion